Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_torque.rst

         This ``qos`` reservation is only for accessible for interactive jobs with requirement of one CPU core and less than 1 hour walltime.

 .. note::
-    The GPU support in the cluster is still in the pilot phase.
     Currently there are 6 Nvidia Tesla P100 GPUs available in the entire cluster.
 More GPUs will be added to the cluster in the future.

 Estimating resource requirement
 ===============================